-Walks leaflets are available to download below at a small donation of 50p.
+Walks leaflets are available to download below with a small donation.

 Please help us to cover the cost of reprinting and designing more leaflets.
 Leaflets will still be available free of charge for collection at the Ashdown Forest Centre.

 The Clumps Walk 2020

 A 14.5-mile circular walk visiting 11 of the existing 12 Clumps on Ashdown Forest.
 This walk will take most people over 6 hours (with a break); allow plenty of time, especially in winter.
 The directions start at the Ashdown Forest Centre, but as the walk is circular, you can start anywhere on the route.

 Walk 1.
 Pooh Walks from Gills Lap

 These two walks take you to some of the sites of Pooh's adventures.
 They can be joined together to make a longer walk.
 There are some nice picnic spots along the way.
 It is a short walk of 1 km that can be extended to a longer walk of 3.25 km.

 Walk 2.
 Southern Slopes and the Airman's Grave